-The performance scores showed non-negligible improvements for both the CP and the VP (Figure \ref{fig:figure_crpss_4Zo}) compared to the 2Z reference method optimized by the sequential procedure.
+The performance scores showed non-negligible improvements for both the CP and VP (Figure \ref{fig:figure_crpss_4Zo}) compared to the 2Z reference method optimized by the sequential procedure.
 Even more interestingly, the results for higher precipitation thresholds (Table \ref{table:scores_thresholds_4Zo}) showed the largest improvements.
 This is of particular interest in the framework of flood forecasting.
-The further improvement of days with higher precipitation totals is likely related to the fact that larger values contribute more to the CRPS score, which means that better predicting these days results in significant increase of the global performance score.
+The further improvement of days with higher precipitation totals is likely related to the fact that larger values contribute more to the CRPS score, which means that better predicting these days results in significant increase in the global performance score.

-The analysis of the parameters cross-compatibility showed that obviously the parameters were optimal on the CP for the subregion for which they were optimized (Figure \ref{fig:crossing_4Zo} top).
-However, the losses in CRPSS when exchanging the parameters were not of the same magnitude between the different subregions.
-Indeed, the Upper Rhone Valley (7) and moreover the Southeast ridges (8) seemed to behave significantly differently.
-These two regions have different climatic properties than the others as they are particularly sensitive to southerly flows.
-Indeed, almost all heavy precipitation events occurred under a southerly regime, such as in the Liguria, Piedmont and Aosta regions in Italy, whereas the other subregions of the catchment had extreme events mainly under a westerly regime \citep{Horton2012}.
+The analysis of the parameters’ cross-compatibility showed that the parameters were obviously optimal on the CP for the subregion for which they were optimized (Figure \ref{fig:crossing_4Zo} top).
+However, the losses in CRPSS when exchanging the parameters were not of the same magnitude among the different subregions.
+Indeed, the Upper Rhone Valley (7) and, moreover, the southeast ridges (8) seemed to behave significantly differently.
+These two regions have different climatic properties than the others, as they are particularly sensitive to southerly flows.
+Indeed, almost all heavy precipitation events occurred under a southerly regime, such as in the Liguria, Piedmont, and Aosta regions in Italy, whereas the other subregions of the catchment had extreme events mainly under a westerly regime \citep{Horton2012}.
 Thus, as the performance score is significantly influenced by heavy precipitation values, the parameters for the different subregions are likely optimized to better predict these days.
-It can then be expected that the optimal parameters differ between these two subregions and the other ones.
-This points at the importance of taking into account leading meteorological influences during precipitation stations clustering, that are not always best represented by the geographical distance.
+It can then be expected that the optimal parameters differ between these two subregions and the others.
+This points at the importance of taking into account leading meteorological influences during precipitation station clustering, which are not always best represented by geographical distance.

-Globally, the same cross-compatibility structure could be observed for the VP (Figure \ref{fig:crossing_4Zo} bottom), but in this case, minor improvements were occasionally observed when crossing the parameters, due to the presence of other events in the VP that might be better predicted by a different parameter set.
-The relatively small differences in score between parameterizations indicated that even though the parameters might differ significantly, the performance might not be drastically affected.
-Even a change in the pressure level did not mean a radical drop of the score value.
+Globally, the same cross-compatibility structure could be observed for the VP (Figure \ref{fig:crossing_4Zo} bottom), but in this case, minor improvements were occasionally observed when crossing the parameters, because of the presence of other events in the VP that might be better predicted by a different parameter set.
+The relatively small differences in scores between parameterizations indicated that even though the parameters might differ significantly, the performance might not be drastically affected.
+Even a change in the pressure level did not mean a radical drop in the score value.
 A different parametrization may lead to a distinct selection of analogue days, and thus to an improvement of the prediction under certain weather conditions at the expense of others.

-\section{Optimization of the analogy with moisture information}
+\section{Optimization of analogy with moisture information}

 \label{sec:optim_moisture}

 It is known that moisture variables as a second level of analogy do provide improvements to the method (section \ref{sec:references}).
-The moisture index, which is a combination of the relative humidity and the precipitable water, has thus also to be optimized.
-In order to do so, a constraint to the optimizer had to be introduced, so as to select the same temporal window (time of observation) for both variables.
+The moisture index, which is a combination of the relative humidity and precipitable water, has thus also to be optimized.
+In order to do so, a constraint on the optimizer had to be introduced, so as to select the same temporal window (time of observation) for both variables.

-Two methods were assessed: one with two moisture predictors (moisture index on two pressure levels or at two different hours) named 4Zo-2MIo, and one with four moisture predictors named 4Zo-4MIo.
-When introducing two predictors for the moisture analogy, the number of degrees of freedom raised to 42, and to 54 with four predictors.
+Two methods were assessed: one with two moisture predictors (moisture index on two pressure levels or at two different hours), named 4Zo-2MIo, and one with four moisture predictors, named 4Zo-4MIo.
+When introducing two predictors for the moisture analogy, the number of degrees of freedom increased to 42, and to 54 with four predictors.
 However, there was no substantial difference in the performance scores between both 4Zo-2MIo and 4Zo-4MIo methods, which suggests that considering four moisture predictors is not necessary.
 For this reason, only the results of 4Zo-2MIo are presented.